 **Note: Specific driving directions are needed in the scenarios mentioned above because the OKIE811 CSR must encompass the most precise excavation site in the OKIE811 map in order to determine the members to notify to mark lines at the requested dig site.
 If that marking is off by too much, it could be a safety risk to the excavator and the underground facility**

 - Where on the property are you excavating?
 Marking the excavation site with white will help the locators determine exact area.

 - Detailed locate instructions are helpful to locators.
 However, overly detailed instructions can also be very confusing.
-The details of the locate instructions should be simplified if possible and provide clear communication of where the excavation is taking place.
-Using property descriptions, landmarks, and/or a concrete beginning and ending point on the property is helpful to locators while on site.
+The details of the locate instructions should be simplified and provide clear communication of where the excavation is taking place.
+Using property descriptions, landmarks, and/or a concrete beginning and ending points on the property is helpful to locators while on site.

 - For rural areas, it is helpful to include distances between each reference point.
 This is due to the variance in size of the properties in a rural area.
 Example: “Locate from pole at road North to house, appx 0.25 mi”

 - When working around an object such as the house, pole, stake, white line area, etc. please include what radius you need marked or how far in what direction needs to be marked.
 Example: “Locate 25ft radius of the house”, “Locate 15ft on either side of area marked with white, working East 500ft”